-Why don't you adopt the animals you rescue to the community?
+Why don't you adopt the animals you rescue to the Alabama community?

-There are already some great no-kill animal rescues in Northern Alabama - why do we need more help?
+There are already some great no-kill animal rescues in North Alabama - why do we need more help?

 Why do you believe that transporting animals is crucial to revolutionizing the animal welfare community?